TypeScript Backend Frameworks Compared

 Several secondary capabilities meaningfully differentiate the four frameworks that hit 4/4 SSOT:

-Vovk leads on four of these (multi-language clients, schema persistence, segments-as-functions, static segments); ties oRPC on streaming; loses to Igniter.js on first-party MCP server transport and loses to oRPC on typed-error ergonomics. oRPC chose runtime portability — Vovk chose Next.js depth.
+Vovk leads on four of these (multi-language clients, automatic schema artifacts, segments-as-functions, static segments); ties oRPC on streaming; loses to Igniter.js on first-party MCP server transport and loses to oRPC on typed-error ergonomics.
+The schema-artifact edge is about being automatic and always-on — Nestia can emit swagger.json and oRPC can export OpenAPI, but both are opt-in steps, not a build artifact you get for free. oRPC chose runtime portability — Vovk chose Next.js depth.
 Both are valid trade-offs, but a buyer who has already committed to Next.js should weight the four Vovk-leading rows heavily, because every one of them requires the Next.js substrate Vovk targets.
 Sources: vovk.dev , orpc.dev/docs/event-iterator , nestia.io , github.com/felipebarcelospro/igniter-js .

 Which framework when